nrwl/nx/docs/shared/mental-model.md

 ![computation-hashing](/shared/mental-model/computation-hashing.svg)

 This behavior is customizable.
 For instance, lint checks may only depend on the source code of the project and global configs.
-Builds can depend on the dts files of the compiled libs instead of their source.
+Builds can depend on the `.d.ts` files of the compiled libs instead of their source.

 After Nx computes the hash for a task, it then checks if it ran this exact computation before.
 First, it checks locally, and then if it is missing, and if a remote cache is configured, it checks remotely.